valinsky/hugo_blog/content/posts/privacy-build.md

 <br>

-Be mindfull of metadata when using the internet.
-Encryption can't be broken for now, but a lot of apps leave beind a huge trail of metadata.
+Be mindful of metadata when using the internet.
+Encryption can't be broken, but a lot of apps leave beind a huge trail of metadata.

 #### Email